 Sperm DNA Fragmentation Analysis

 Testing the sperm for the level of DNA damage can provide insight and information as to how the sperm will perform under various conditions such as natural conception, Intra-uterine Insemination (IUI) and In-Vitro Fertilization (IVF).
 By combining this information with the parameters of the semen analysis and other tests a much clearer picture can be obtained of a man’s fertility potential.
-These tests allow us to direct a couple to the therapy that will help achieve their reproductive goals the in the least invasive, least expensive and quickest manner possible.
+These tests allow us to direct a couple to the therapy that will help achieve their reproductive goals in the least invasive, least expensive and quickest manner possible.